-Companies that use magnets in their day-to-day operations know just how useful they really are.
-Without magnets, the efficiency and productivity of companies would decrease, thus plummeting their revenue.
+Companies that use excavator scrap magnets in their day-to-day operations know just how useful they really are.
+Without excavator scrap magnets, the efficiency and productivity of companies would decrease, thus plummeting their revenue.
 What many companies forget about, however, is how their magnets are being powered.
 The majority of modern magnets are electric because they use energy efficiently, they’re customizable, and versatile.
 That said, you need to power the magnet somehow, right?
 The engine often powers magnets that attach directly to heavy machinery such as a crane or excavator; though not always.
 What’s even more common is separate magnet generators.

 There are a few reasons so many companies use a different magnet generator system, but the primary reason is reliability.
 While relying on another machine’s engine is common, it comes with its own set of issues.
 First, the engine is already powering the machine, so it’s already experiencing heavy use.
 Second, because it’s powering the machine, you have limited power available, which could make the magnet weaker than it actually is.
 To get the most out of your magnets, you should have a designated magnet generator.
 If you’re searching for more information about the different types of magnet generator systems, we’ve got you covered.
 Our experts break down four primary magnet generator systems in our detailed guide below; read on to learn more.